konklone/cdns-to-https/README.md

 Even that first insecure request can be eliminated if CDN takes the final step of **[hardcoding their site into browsers](https://hstspreload.appspot.com/)** as HTTPS-only.

-Chrome maintains a list (also used by Firefox and Safari) of sites that come baked into the browser as Strict-Transport-enabled, meaning that even the first request is protected.
+Chrome maintains a list (also used by Firefox, Safari, and upcoming versions of Internet Explorer) of sites that come baked into the browser as Strict-Transport-enabled, meaning that even the first request is protected.

 In this way, CDNs can immediately shift all **past, present, and future** users of their resources to all-HTTPS, all the time.